nbe95/nc2ldap/README.md

-# Nextcloud to LDAP contacts
+# Nextcloud contacts to LDAP

 This is a simple Nextcloud plugin which serves all of a specific user's contacts as an LDAP phone book.
-It is meant to run in a standalone Docker container and act as a simple "backend" for desktop SIP phones.
-In my case, that's an old and inexpensive *OpenStage 40* telephone.
+It is meant to run in a standalone Docker container and act as a simple "backend" for desktop SIP phones; in my case, that's an old and inexpensive *OpenStage 40* telephone.
 The plugin runs its own OpenLDAP server and imports all contacts' data on a periodical basis.